 Marketers love the idea of social proof.
 It’s that one magical psychological tactic that has proven to make customers either click or convert.

 This seems like an easy fix when it comes to implementation - countless marketers rave about the success of their social proof.

-Countless marketers rave about the success stories of social proof.
-However, most of these articles just scratch the surface of what is actually at play when social proof is used.
+However, most marketers actually just scratch the surface of what’s at play when social proof is used for psychological marketing.